 Your gym operates in a high-risk zone from an insurance standpoint - whether that’s due to physical therapy offerings, contact-heavy training styles, or lack of supervision or waivers.
 These factors don’t just raise your rates, they may limit which carriers will insure you at all.

 But don’t panic.
 Risk doesn’t mean you’re uninsurable, it just means you need to be smarter and more strategic.
-Your personalized report will walk you through exactly why each factor matters, what steps you can take to protect your business, and what to ask when speaking with any insurance provider so you get the right coverage without overpaying.
+We'll help walk you through exactly why each factor matters, what steps you can take to protect your business, and what to ask when speaking with any insurance provider so you get the right coverage without overpaying.